 Tips for making 3-corn sourdough griddle cakes

-This recipe uses sourdough starter as a levening or rising agent.
+This recipe uses sourdough starter as a levening or rising agent as well as for its lactic acid bacteria which helps break down the corn meal.
+An interesting research study was done to improve the health benefits of the staple maize flour in Africa.
+The lactic acid bacteria found in kefir, sourdough and yoghurt breaks down the hard-to-digest components of the corn meal, reduces the sugars, increases the protein and mineral content for the body to easily absorb.
 Unlike when making sourdough bread, the starter needs to be completely mixed into the egg with no sourdough lumps visible.
 Otherwise, there will be bits of sourdough in the griddle cake.

 As mentioned earlier, 3 forms of corn are used: canned cream corn, corn meal and corn niblets (fresh or frozen).
-Corn meal requires rehydrating so that it is easier to cook so allow the "batter" to rest for at least 15 minutes.
+Corn meal requires rehydrating so that it is easier to cook so allow the "batter" to rest for at least 15 minutes but preferably overnight to allow the sourdough to break down the corn meal.
 For the corn niblets, frozen corn or fresh corn can be used.
 Roasting the corn on the stovetop adds a wonderful smokiness to the griddle cakes.

 Cooking the griddle cakes.